 Step One – Cook ground beef and add taco sauce, water, and taco seasoning.
 Bring the beef mixture to a boil, reduce the heat to medium low, and allow it to simmer for five minutes or until sightly thickened.

 Step Two – Add the beef mixture into a parchment paper-lined crock pot (parchment paper optional) and add in cut biscuit pieces.
+Stir, or you can mix the meat mixture and the biscuits together in a bowl first.

 Step Three – Cover the slow cooker and cook on low for 3 – 3.5 hours or until the biscuit dough is cooked through.